up-n-running/Record-Of-Support-Workbook/README.md

 # Record-Of-Support-Workbook
-Google Sheets GoogleAppsScript application For Teaching assistants and Learning Support Assistants in Further Education to complete their paperwork electronically and send their paperwork to their Learners to electronically sign.
+Google Sheets GoogleAppsScript application For Teaching Assistants and Learning Support Assistants in Further Education to complete their paperwork electronically and send their paperwork to their Learners to electronically sign.